NTX-McGill/NeuroTechX-McGill-2021/data/README.md

     * The two rows are determined by imaginary curves along 10% and 20% of $d_1$ as measured from the inion.
     * The five columns on the bottom row are determined by imaginary curves along 30%, 40%, 50%, 60%, and 70% of $d_2$ as measured from one of the ears.
     The three columns on the top row were 40%, 50%, and 60% of $d_2$.
-    * Mark the intersection points corresponding to the Oz, O1, O2, PO7, PO8, POZ, PO3, and PO4 electrode positions of the 10/20 system
+    * Mark the intersection points corresponding to the Oz, O1, O2, PO7, PO8, POz, PO3, and PO4 electrode positions of the 10/20 system

 <!-- TODO screenshot of Yigu video with annotations -->